 How much will it cost?

 Accommodation fees vary according to the location of your residence, facilities available and type of room.
-In 2015/16 annual fees ranged from around £3,284 for a shared room in a self-catered residence to £7,525 for a single en-suite room in a catered residence.
+In 2016/17 annual fees ranged from around £3,442 for a shared room in a self-catered residence to £7,826 for a single en-suite room in a catered residence.
 For details of how we calculate fees see Accommodation fees at a glance.

 After your first year